-Consider placing 2 IV sites in the left arm: Many PTCI centers use the right radial artery for intervention.
+Consider placing 2 IV sites in the left arm: Many PCI centers use the right radial artery for intervention.
 Consider placing defibrillator pads on patient as a precaution.

 Consider Normal Saline or Lactated Ringers bolus of 250 - 500 mL as pre-cath hydration.
+Scene time goal is < 15 minutes.